aofarrel/covstats-wdl/README.md

 Although cram files are supported except for coverage, they are slower to process than bam files, so if you have both, use the bams.
 Cram files also require the specification of a reference genome and are not processed any faster by the inclusion of an index (crai) file.
 This is due to the fact they have to be reprocessed with samtools.

 ### Cram/Ref mismatch
 If the user inputs a cram file that was aligned to a different reference genome than the one that is being provided as an input, there is a *possibility* that goleft will not give proper output.
-Make sure your reference genomes match up, or consider using the alternative Docker container, which is better able to handle a spaghetti-like mess of crams if that is what you need to process.
+Make sure your reference genomes match up, or consider using the alternative Docker container, which is better able to handle a large number of crams aligned to unknown or various reference genomes.

 ### Silent errors
 Due to the odd way error codes are handled in go and WDL, it is unfortunately possible for an error to occur in the covstats task but for the task itself to be incorrectly reported as a success.
 I have tried to account for the most common errors by limiting the chances of them occuring, reducing space for user errors, and adding manually checks but of course something may have slipped by me.
 Thankfully, a "silent" error happening in the covstats task will have a very recognizable signature, and will look like one of these two sitautions: